bmuscato/IJCAI_25_MultiPerspective/README.md

 # IJCAI_25_MultiPerspective

-**The Value of Disagreement: A Multi-Perspective Approach for more Inclusive Language Models**
+**Integrating Minority Voices: A Multi-Perspective Approach for more Inclusive Language Models**

 **Abstract**